 “To another faith [is given] by the same Spirit, to another gifts of healings by the same Spirit” (1 Cor.
 12:9).
 Clearly healing is a gift given for the benefit of the church and for the glory of God and it resides in the spirit of all born again Christians because we all possess the Spirit of Christ.
 (Romans 8:9) In my walk with Christ here on earth, I have exercised all nine gifts of the Spirit at some point because they all reside in my spirit man but they are not all given (exercised) at once.

-2. Through the laying on of hands and anointing with oil: The bible says, “Believers will lay hands on the sick and they will recover”.
+2. The laying on of hands and anointing with oil: The bible says, “Believers will lay hands on the sick and they will recover”.
 How does this happen?
 When this is done, it helps stimulate the person to believe which releases supernatural healing.
 (Mark 16:18) (James 5:14)

-6. Through speaking the name of Jesus.
+6. The name of Jesus.
 The name of Jesus has legal implications in the Spirit and puts devils on notice that your words carry the weight of law.
-His name is a powerful proclamation which will set in motion powerful forces (angels) in the heavenlies, to stop all kinds of bad things from happening including the promotion of disease by devils.
+His name is a powerful proclamation which will set in motion powerful forces (angels) in heavenly places, to stop all kinds of bad things from happening including the promotion of disease by devils.
 I cannot say it enough.
 The spoken name of Jesus is very powerful.

 “And whatever you ask in My name, that I will do, that the Father may be glorified in the Son.
 If you ask anything in My name, I will do it” (John 14:13-14).